 1991 – 1992

 Less than a few months later, the channel introduced a new emblem: a purple globe surrounded by a wide orange ribbon with the words “COMEDY CENTRAL.”
 Three skyscrapers were depicted at the top of the planet.
-A transmitter emerged from the middle building roof, which symbolized the era of television broadcasting, namely the early 1950s when the first color televisions appeared.
+A transmitter emerged from the middle building roof, symbolizing the era of television broadcasting, namely the early 1950s when the first color televisions appeared.

 1992 – 1997